 Some opportunities that are common to many businesses include:

 - A partnership, acquisition or another kind of deal

 - A small number of competitors in a particular market

 - Publicity through the media

 - A sudden need for your products or services

 Opportunities can take any shape and form.
 The trick is to identify them as soon as they become available and grab them before anyone else does.
 And that is where the SWOT analysis comes into the picture.

-To effectively identify all of Amazon’s opportunities, the SWOT analysis is definitely the way to go.
+To effectively identify all of Amazon’s opportunities, the SWOT analysis on amazon is definitely the way to go.

 Let’s discuss some of them, one by one.

 This was previously discussed as one of Amazon’s strengths.
 It, thus, makes perfect sense for it to be an opportunity.
 Why?
 Because there are MANY more markets that Amazon can yet penetrate and make the most of.
 With an increase in the trend of online retailing in developing countries among others, the possibilities are limitless.